 This area has been inhabited by Neanderthals already more than 40,000 years ago.
 Over the long millenia people have left rich archaeological heritage with many unique and exciting artefacts.

 The town of Ostuni was established by Messapii culture.
 These people started to build first fortified towns in this region in the 8th century BC.
 Messapi people built their towns on the hilltops and encircled with fortification walls - sometimes there were systems of several walls.
 Such well fortified towns were a novelty of the time.

 Ostuni (then - a Greek colony) together with Romans fought back against the troops of Hannibal, but after fierce battles the city was taken by Punic army.

 Ostuni and the numerous other Greek colonies in the region were conquered by the Romans in 216 BC.

 Little is known about Ostuni (Hastunium) in Roman times.
 Later, in the late 5th century, when the Roman Empire collapsed, Ostuni, just like most other cities of the former empire, experienced a decline - but survived.

 Apulia was conquered by Normans in the 11th - 12th centuries AD and in the 12th century they started faster development of Ostuni.

 In this time developed the characteristic medieval hilltop town, with houses leaning against each other.
 Fortification walls encircled whole city.
 There were four gates.
-Today only two of them - Porta Nova (12th and 15th century) and Porta San Demetrio (13th and 15th century) - remain.
+Today only two of them - Porta Nova (the 12th and 15th century) and Porta San Demetrio (the 13th and 15th century) - remain.